 Scenes to spot in House of Guinness:

-The Guinness Brewery
+• The Guinness Brewery

-Exterior: Stables, Yard, Cobbled Street, Cooperage, Pneumonia Alley
+• Exterior: Stables, Yard, Cobbled Street, Cooperage, Pneumonia Alley

-Interior: Rafferty's Office, Factory Floor, Edwards Office, Brewery Expansion, Workshop, Boiler Room
+• Interior: Edward's Office, Rafferty's Office, Factory Floor, Brewery Expansion, Workshop, Boiler Room

 Also featured in: Captain America: The First Avenger, Sherlock Holmes, starring Robert Downey Jr. and Jude Law, and Peaky Blinders and Taylor Swift's music video ‘I Can See You (Taylor’s Version).

 While you're there: Stay at the extraordinary Titanic Hotel Liverpool, enjoy its stylish bar and restaurant, and unwind in the atmospheric Maya Blue Wellness Spa, set within the historic brick vaults.
 It’s the perfect base for exploring Liverpool’s film legacy in comfort and style.
+For sports fans, the brand new, state of the art Hill Dickinson Stadium, home to Everton Football Club, is just across the road!

 Image: Netflix